Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/VR-Overview.md

 ## Known issues

 With single-pass rendering, some shaders external to HDRP (like TextMesh Pro) might only render on one eye.
-This issue has been resolved on the next version of HDRP (10.x and beyond).
+This issue has been resolved in the next version of HDRP (10.x and above).